zanzo2003/Desikalakar-EPICS-Project/README.md

 6. Access the application at `http://localhost:3000` in your browser.

 ## Contributing
-Contributions to Desikalakar are welcome!
+Contributions to DesiKalakaar are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).